Nurse practitioners (NPs) are registered nurses who have undertaken graduate education and training in advanced clinical practice.

 You must then complete an approved NP program in Alberta, or an NP program elsewhere in Canada that is recognized in one of the Canadian jurisdictions.
 You will then need to pass the NP registration exam for your stream of practice.

-You will need to hold active NP status in the jurisdiction where you are currently registered, and will need to have met the currency requirement of 1,125 hours of practice within the last five years.
-(600 practice hours within the last two years must have been NP clinical practice.)
+You will need to hold active NP status in the jurisdiction where you are currently registered and have 1,000 NP practice hours in the last four years, of which 500 must be NP clinical hours.

 If you have met the requirements and are ready to apply for initial NP registration, here are your next steps.